 For the GR IIIx, there will be a GT-2 Teleconversion lens that gives a 75mm equivalent field of view.

 JJC Ricoh GR III UV Filter KitAvailable At: Amazon If you like using UV filters on this camera, you can get a nice one from JJC.
-It uses sticky tape to mount to the front of the lens.
-These UV filters are beneficial as they prevent dust from entering the components, which is a common issue with the Ricoh, where dust can sneak into the camera and affect the sensor. |
+It uses sticky tape to mount to the front of the lens. |

 Nisi GR III Filter Adapter

-This adapter by NISI connects to the lens of the GR III with a bayonet mount.
-To attach the adapter, you have to remove the ring cap from the camera body first.
+This NISI adapter connects to the GR III lens via a bayonet mount.
+To attach the adapter, you must first remove the ring cap from the camera body.
 You can find the instructions on how to do that in the user manual. |

 Ricoh GV-2 External Mini ViewfinderUsers who prefer a compact and lightweight solution for the standard 28mm lens.
-Features: 28mm frame lines, matching the standard field of view of the GR III lens.
+Features: 28mm frame lines that match the standard field of view of the GR III lens.
 For shooters who have no interest in the 21mm wide-angle adapter, this viewfinder has only 28mm frame lines.
 This will not be useful for the Ricoh GR IIIx. |

 Ricoh GR IIIx Viewfinder